zachwieja/2LiftStudios/README.md

 # 2LiftStudios
 2LiftStudios VCVRack Modules

+## About
+First of all I want to say thank you to VCVRack and the VCV community.
+I love the platform and how everyone can experiment and share.
+When I first discovered VCV, December of 2021, I mostly tried to figure out what it was,  what it did, and how to replicate what other people had done.
+Eventually I was having ideas of my own and learning how to make (what I think are) musically interesting ambient patches.
+I found that my patches while interesting at any point in time,  tended to sound the same across longer periods of time and I was looking for ways to randomly vary the patch without deliberately sequencing sections (e.g. part A, B, A, B, C, D, A, B).
+I started thinking about how I could link logic modules together to turn things on and off, and things would get complex and I couldn't really wrap my head around all the logic and cabling.

+I decided to see if writing some modules that combined some of the function I was looking for would help.
+And so I started down a different journey.
+The first few modules I wrote were really just to see if I could build a working module at all.
+I started simple - with Split and Merge - which of course already exists.
+But one of the things I always wanted was to pull the low or high note out of a series of notes.
+So my Merge and Split have a sorting capability - just enough to call it different.
+My sample and hold has mutliple tracking modes (always, low and high).
+Not special but different enough that I haven't deleted it.
+I then started playing arpeggiators thinking I could do something really cool there.
+Alberti bass anyone?
+I still haven't gotten that working they way I want, but I made a couple stops along the way to my goal of randomly turning things on and off.
+I created two modules to help me with that (e.g. _Comps_, _Steps_ - see below)

+The catalyst for finally going public was one of @OmriCohen's patreon videos (March 2023 at 49:18).
+Someone asked for a probabilistic sequence of notes taken from a set distribution, where each randomly chosen value affected the outcome of subsequent values - similar to pulling items from a basket, and not putting them back in the basket until the basket is empty.
+As it turns out I had mostly written that (only the other way around - I was putting every item back in the basket right away).
+So now I have a better version that has two modes - one with dependent probability and one without.
+And so I have now released it - because I know there is at least one customer (@CryptoTecky).

+If you find any of these interesting or useful, then please let me know.
+If you find bugs or performance issues then please let me know.
+If you find the function difficult and have ideas on how to improve, then please ... let me know.
+If you have other ideas, especially in the random probability space, and want to see a module with some new behavior, then consider sending me a note.
+And with that said,  here is a list of the current modules in the plug-in.

 Modules for [VCV Rack](https://github.com/VCVRack/Rack), an open-source Eurorack-style virtual modular synthesizer:

 - [Comps](#comps) - comparative gate sequencer